 In nearly all regions and industries, markets for products reflect the impact of globalization.
 The tactic of competing on price is increasingly giving way to a wider range of factors—including product quality.
 The idea of improving the quality attributes of products is not new, but it has become far more scientific in its approach.
-Over the past 75 years, particularly in the time following WWII, people like Joseph M. Juran and W. Edwards Deming developed quality control and management as a discipline.
+Over the past 75 years, particularly in the time following World War II, people like Joseph M. Juran and W. Edwards Deming developed quality control and management as a discipline.

 Quality can be defined many ways, but most definitions focus on customer satisfaction.
 If a product does what customers need and meets their expectations, it is generally regarded as a quality product.
 There is no benefit from seeking ways to improve elements outside the customers’ interests.